oceansofcode/oceansofcode.github.io/README.md

 ### Requirements

-The goal of this portfolio is to showcase my professional skills as a developer and work / project contributions.
+The goal of this portfolio is to showcase my professional skills as a developer and project contributions.

 ### Design

 #### *Architecture*

-HTML, TypeScript, and SCSS are used as the languages with no frameworks except on specific pages.
+HTML, TypeScript, and SCSS are used as the core languages, with no frameworks except on noted pages.

+SVG based images are used when available and some have been modified for an enriched experience such as changing colors with the site theme.

 There is one HTML file per page, a main.ts and main.scss that is included on every page, and a page specific TS and SCSS.